-In order to enhance the amazing work happening at Mason connected to the UN Sustainable Development Goals, one of our priorities is to form a UN Global Compact Working Group with representatives from the Office of Sustainability, Institute for a Sustainable Earth, Office of Community Engagement and Civic Learning, Human Resources, and many of our academic units connected to research, policy, human rights, and other Global Goal areas.
+In order to enhance the amazing work happening at Mason connected to the UN Sustainable Development Goals, one of our priorities is to form a UN Global Compact Working Group with representatives from across campus.
+The group should be connected to Mason's Sustainability Council and Office of Research so that they can effectively communicate and collect the work taking place across campus towards the goals.